 No products in the basket.

 Want to have the best chance of experiencing the paranormal?
 Join us at one of our ghost hunts in some of the most haunted and creepy places in the UK!

 Although our specialty here at Haunted Rooms is the UK and Ireland’s most haunted places, we’re fascinated by any haunted place, and there are definitely lots of them about.
 So, we have decided to put together what we think are the most haunted places in the world.
 See our sister site for the most haunted places in America.

-Below you’ll find a list of 21 of the most haunted locations from across the globe, some of which you will most likely of heard of, and some of which you may have not.
+Below you’ll find a list of 21 of the scariest places on earth, some of which you will most likely of heard of, and some of which you may have not.
 What is for sure though, is that you’ll likely want to read some of these creepy stories with the lights on!

 1) Eastern State Penitentiary, Pennsylvania, United States

 Built in 1829, Eastern State Penitentiary is a former prison in Philadelphia, Pennsylvania.
 It’s known for being the very first prison of its kind to introduce solitary confinement, or what they used to call, the Pennsylvania System.
 Prisoners were sent to solitary during this time as a form of rehabilitation.
 They would be completely isolated, living alone, eating alone, and even exercising alone in their own individual yards.
 Whenever an inmate left his cell, a black hood would be placed over his head to assure he remained in confinement.

 Due to Eastern States’ harsh approach, many prisoners were drove to insanity, and as a result the Pennsylvania System was scrapped in 1913.
 From then until 1970 it was used as a regular prison, and held the likes of Al Capone and the bank robber, Willie Sutton.

 Reports of the paranormal have been going on since the 1940’s, but ever since the stone prison was abandoned in 1971, paranormal experiences have seemingly increased.